Guns started off as a necessity for food acquisition (hunting) and protection (from both human and animal predators).

 - the UK has 3 times as much crime as the USA.

-- the UK has twice as many rape victims.
+- the UK has twice as many female victims of being violated.

 - the UK suffers 18% more murders than the USA.